modelica/efmi-containermanager/README.md

 	--name PCC
 ```

 `PCC` must be a Production Code container providing an FMU.
 All content at the root of `my-eFMU.fmu` besides its `eFMU` directory is deleted (`--tidyroot` operation) and the content of the FMU provided by `PCC` is unpacked into the root of `my-eFMU.fmu`.
 The manifest of `PCC` is also updated to denote that its FMU is active.
-Any further `--delete` operation of `PCC` while its FMU is still active implicitly also performs `--tidyroot`.
+Any further `--delete` operation targetting `PCC` while its FMU is still active implicitly also performs `--tidyroot`.

 ## Contributing, security and repository policies